Multi-Objective Optimization for Sparse Deep Multi-Task Learning: Methodology

 \subsection{Deep Multi-Task Learning Model}

 A Multi-Task Learning model is required when addressing more than one main task $(m>1)$.
-In the most frequently used architecture, \textit{hard parameter sharing}, the hidden layers are completely shared across all tasks, while maintaining multiple task-specific output layers~\citep{sener2018multi}.
+In the most frequently used architecture, \textit{hard parameter sharing}, the hidden layers are completely shared across all tasks, while maintaining multiple task-specific output layers \cite{sener2018multi}.
 However, this method is only effective when the tasks are closely associated.
-Other alternatives have been proposed, including Multi-Task Attention Network (MTAN)~\citep{liu2019end}, Knowledge Distillation for Multi-Task Learning (KDMTL)~\citep{li2020knowledge}, and Deep Safe Multi-Task Learning (DSMTL)~\citep{yue2021deep}.
+Other alternatives have been proposed, including Multi-Task Attention Network (MTAN) \cite{liu2019end}, Knowledge Distillation for Multi-Task Learning (KDMTL) \cite{li2020knowledge}, and Deep Safe Multi-Task Learning (DSMTL) \cite{yue2021deep}.
+These approaches are based on the idea of allowing each task to have its fair opportunity to contribute, while simultaneously learning shared features.
+However, as a \textit{soft parameter sharing} approach, scalability is an issue with MTAN, since the network's complexity expands linearly with the number of tasks \cite{vandenhende2021multi}.
+On the other hand, KDMTL and DSMTL involve duplicating the shared network for every single task.
+In this paper, we present a novel Deep MTL model in which the task-specific information that the shared network may miss are learned using task-specific monitors.
+These monitors are sufficiently simple to ensure that they do not considerably increase the model's complexity while dealing with many tasks.
+Our proposed model, namely the \textit{Monitored Deep Multi-Task Network} (MDMTN), is shown in Figure \ref{fig:fig1}.